List of Places to Access Quick Loans in Kenya

 12. Tala loan app

 The Tala loan app, formerly Mkopo Rahisi, was launched in 2014 and has become one of the most popular lending apps.
-With Tala Loan App, you get instant loans of up to Ksh 30,000 directly into your M-Pesa.
+Tala offers instant loans of up to Ksh 30,000 directly to your M-Pesa account.

 To apply for the loan, download the app from Google PlayStore or IOS App Store, install it on your phone, register, and use it.

-After linking your phone number to the app, the app will scan your M-Pesa transaction history, SMS, and CRB status. they will use the data to determine your credit score so that an appropriate loan amount is allocated.
+After linking your phone number to the app, the app will scan your M-Pesa transaction history, SMS, and CRB status.
+They will use the data to determine your credit score to allocate an appropriate loan amount.

 Tala has a 30-day loan service with a 7 to 19% fee or a 21-day loan service of 5 to 14%.